Close-up of an itchy rash on neck showing redness, bumps, and irritation. Medical reference image for causes, symptoms, and treatment.

 4. Oatmeal Baths

 Colloidal oatmeal is known for its skin-soothing effects.
-Adding it to lukewarm bath water can help reduce irritation and itching caused by a neck rash.
+Neck rash irritation and itching can be lessened by adding it to lukewarm bath water.

 5. Honey